Open-Travelers/travelers-toolkit/README.md

 1. Extract the contents of an ISO for the version of the game you wish to poke around in.
 2. Launch the program and select the extracted folder
 3. Select a level from the level window (if a level's name is in red text, its folder hasn't been found) and poke around

+NOTE: Step 2. may be skipped by providing the path to the extracted folder as an argument.